Alcohol & Other Drug Services

 1300 Miccosukee Road, Tallahassee, FL 32308

-The University Counseling Center (UCC) and the University Health Services use a team approach in helping people with eating disorders.
+Counseling & Psychological Services and the University Health Services use a team approach in helping people with eating disorders.
 The “team” approach is the most successful way of helping those coping with eating disorders or who may be engaged in disordered eating behaviors.
 Individual counseling, nutrition counseling, and medical consultation are all essential aspects of treatment for eating disorders.

 Group counseling offers a safe environment in which to give and receive support regarding specific issues, explore healthy behaviors, and develop new ways of coping.
 It allows an opportunity to learn more about oneself and others in a climate of trust and mutual support.

-The UCC offers a variety of groups each semester.
+Counseling & Psychological Services offers a variety of groups each semester.
 Those groups recently offered have focused on issues such as relationships, grief, shyness/social anxiety, and women’s issues, among others.
-Like individual counseling, group counseling at the UCC is confidential; information disclosed to other members is not discussed outside the group.
+Like individual counseling, group counseling is confidential; information disclosed to other members is not discussed outside the group.

-For more information, call 850-644-TALK (8255) or stop by the University Counseling Center, located on the 2nd floor of the Askew Student Life Center.
+For more information, call 850-644-TALK (8255) or stop by Counseling & Psychological Services, located on the 2nd floor of the Askew Student Life Center.

 Individual short-term therapy is provided at the center to help students address a variety of concerns and issues.
 Click here to learn more about some common presenting problems.

 In your initial interview, a counselor will assess your needs and what services may be most appropriate.
-Students whose needs cannot be met at the UCC may be referred to other departments or services on campus and/or in the community, as appropriate.
+Students whose needs cannot be met at the Counseling & Psychological Services may be referred to other departments or services on campus and/or in the community, as appropriate.

-Faculty, staff, parents and friends can assist students in need of counseling by referring them to visit the UCC Counseling center for a walk-in appointment on the 2nd floor of the Askew Student Life Building.
+Faculty, staff, parents and friends can assist students in need of counseling by referring them to visit Counseling & Psychological Services for a walk-in appointment on the 2nd floor of the Askew Student Life Building.

 FSU faculty and staff seeking counseling for personal concerns should contact the Employee Assistance Program at 850-644-2288.